Can You Freeze Shellfish?

 - Tap the newspaper to ensure that it does not come undone.

 Frozen cooked lobster meat does not keep as long as a blanched lobster.
 You should only store the cooked lobster meat in the freezer for up to three months.

-To thaw frozen lobster, simply take them out of the freezer and place them in the refrigerator overnight to allow them to thaw.
+To thaw frozen lobsters, simply take them out of the freezer and place them in the refrigerator overnight to allow them to thaw.
 It's that simple.

 General Takeaways When Freezing Shellfish

 While there is a lot of crucial information in this article to ensure that your shellfish remains fresh and tastes good after being thawed, the most important takeaway is to always practice proper food safety.
 As long as you use proper judgment and follow the above tips, you should be able to prepare a great-tasting meal from thawed shellfish.

 If you freeze fresh shellfish in their shells, as they thaw, their shells should open.
 This applies to clams, mussels, and oysters.
 This is typically because the muscle keeping them closed starts to relax as it thaws.
 They may also open while being frozen or while cooking.
 If they don’t open they are still safe to eat as long as the shell was closed prior to freezing.

 We do not recommend refreezing shellfish that was previously frozen.